Earth Days 2015 Schedule of Events

 Location: Front of Humanities Building facing North College Ave.

 Ceremonial planting of a disease-resistant American Elm in front of the Administration/Humanities building where the large Silver Maple was removed in late 2014.
-Contact: Don Santostefano (firstname.lastname@example.org)
+Please note that the time has been changed from 2:45 PM to 1:30 PM.
+Contact: Don Santostefano (email@example.com)

 April 22, 5:00 PM.
 Public Debate: “The Fracking Revolution: Good or Bad for Pennsylvania?”